thijsvanloef/palworld-server-docker/docusaurus/docs/known-issues/known-issues.md

 However, if you're unable to use Docker Desktop, then try setting `ARM_COMPATIBILITY_MODE` to `true`.
 This will switch the container from using Box86 to QEMU when running steamcmd.

----

-Feel free to customize this FAQ section based on your specific container and use case.

 ## FAQ

 [A useful FAQ that gets updated regularly](https://gist.github.com/Toakan/3c78a577c21a21fcc5fa917f3021d70e#file-palworld-server-faq-community-md)